“10 rules on how to work better”: what does it mean? A comment on an earlier blog showcases the best of the Internet – or seems to.

 @mrRooBKK’s intervention, incidentally, strikes me as symbolising the best of the Internet.
 You send something into the ether and nearly four years later, someone comments.
 Of course if @mrRooBKK is actually a Russian bot, or a Swiss conceptual artist, I may have to revise this opinion.

 P.S.
-If you enjoy fresh, original writing, feel free to friend me on Facebook or sign up for my weekly newsletter (you can unsubscribe anytime you wish).
+If you enjoy fresh, original writing, please subscribe to my newsletter (you can unsubscribe anytime you wish).
+Or I would be delighted if you would like to follow me on Facebook.

 One Response